oemof/tespy/doc/getting_started/ccbp.rst

 .. _chp_example_label:

-combined cycle with backpressure turbine
+Combined cycle with backpressure turbine
 ----------------------------------------

 Another example for chp units, this one is a combined cycle power plant using a backpressure steam turbine.
 Additionally to the heat extraction at the steam turbine condenser,